Wives of alleged Haiti assassins left in the dark, desperate for word or to repatriate bodies

-Moïse’s assassination set off a power struggle in the violence- and poverty-stricken country
+Moïse’s assassination set off a power struggle in the violence- and poverty-stricken country.

 The involvement of the Colombian mercenaries — who hired them and what they knew — has emerged as one of the key mysteries in a global investigation into the plan to kill the leader of the Caribbean nation, long beset by foreign meddling.